bimlu/ignou-info/docs/university.md

 1. Defining Credit in ODL
    The University follows the ‘Credit System’ for most of its programmes.
-Each credit in our system is equivalent to 30 hours of learner study comprisingall learning activities (i.e., reading and comprehending 10 IGNOU Common Prospectus-July 2021b) the print material, listening to audio, watching video, attending counselling sessions, teleconference and writing assignment responses).
+Each credit in our system is equivalent to 30 hours of learner study comprisingall learning activities (i.e., reading and comprehending the print material, listening to audio, watching video, attending counselling sessions, teleconference and writing assignment responses).
 Thus, a 4-credit course involves 120 hours of study and a 6-credit course involves 180 hours of study.
 This helps the learner to know the academic effort he/she has to put in, to successfully complete a course.
 Completion of an academic programme (Degree or Diploma) requires